erin-smith/team-generator/README.md

   After installation, you can open the app.js file in the terminal and invoke with the following command: `$ node app.js` then follow the prompts.

-  You can also watch my video which is embedded here:
+  You can also watch my video which is linked here:

   [![Video Tutorial](http://img.youtube.com/vi/7Sd9W3IqUdE/0.jpg)](https://www.youtube.com/watch?v=px2xPOccoKU "Video Tutorial")